Mirta Aguirre

-Mirta Aguirre Carreras (18 October 1912 – 8 August 1980) was a Cuban poet, novelist, journalist and political activist from the LGBTQI movement.
+Mirta Aguirre Carreras (18 October 1912 – 8 August 1980) was a Cuban poet, novelist, journalist.
 She has been called "the most important female academic and woman of letters in post-revolutionary Cuba".

 Life

 Aguirre joined the Cuban Communist Party in 1932.
 She was a contributor to Juan Ramón Jiménez's 1936 anthology of Cuban poetry.
 In the early 1950s she was a regular contributor to the bi-monthly Mujeres cubana [Cuban Women].
-Her poetry was influenced by the criollismo of Nicolás Guillen and García Lorca's idea of the 'Romancerero gitano', which Aguirre adapted to tell stories of revolutionary achievement.
+Her poetry was influenced by the criollismo of Nicolás Guillen and García Lorca's idea of the 'Romancero gitano', which Aguirre adapted to tell stories of revolutionary achievement.